 Should a student require accommodation to sit for the exams due to disability; he or she should apply to the training director two weeks in advance of the scheduled comprehensive examinations to determine the manner in which the accommodation is to be provided.
 Any other major accommodations must be approved via the Accessibility Services Office as described above.

-The training director will conduct an orientation session before the end of May for those requesting to sit the qualifying examination in August, or the end of October for the January sitting.
+The training director will conduct an orientation session before the end of May for those requesting to sit for the qualifying examination in August of the same year.